opensanctions/opensanctions/zavod/docs/install.md

 If you encounter any errors during the installation, please consider googling errors related to libraries used by `zavod` (e.g.: SQLAlchemy, Python-Levenshtein, click, etc.).

 **Note:** `zavod` has an optional dependency on PyICU, a library related to the transliteration of names in other alphabets to the latin character set.
 This library is not installed by default because its configuration can be tricky.
-Consider following `the PyICU documentation <https://pypi.org/project/PyICU/>`_ to install this library and achieve better transliteration results.
+Consider following [the PyICU documentation](https://pypi.org/project/PyICU/) to install this library and achieve better transliteration results.

-## <a id="updates"></a> Configuration
+## Configuration

 `zavod` is inspired by the [twelve factor model](https://12factor.net/) and uses [environment variables](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) to configure the operation of the system.
 Some of the key settings include:

-* `ZAVOD_RESOLVER_PATH` is a JSON file that contains deduplication judgements.
-You can set this to an empty file if you have not performed any deduplication, or create an file in the `/data` volume mount of the docker installation.

 * `ZAVOD_DATA_PATH` is the main working directory for the system.
 By default it will contain cached artifacts and the generated output data.
 This defaults to the `data/` subdirectory of the current working directory when the `zavod` command is invoked.

-* `ZAVOD_METADATA_PATH` is the path in which the system will search for metadata specifications of [datasets](/datasets/).
-By default, this points to the `metadata/` subdirectory within the application source code.